muugumuugu/coUrses/BSC+programming-and-data-science/iitm/math-1/notes/notes.md

 ## Lec 39 - Graphs of Polynomials - Behavior at X-intercepts

+> use bounces and crossings to predict factor pattern.
 ---

 ## Lec 40 - Graphs of Polynomials - End behavior